 5040.1 General Policy

-Admission to graduate school is normally predicated on completion of a four-year baccalaureate degree.
-However, students seeking admission into graduate status at Wright State who have earned a three-year bachelor’s degree may be eligible to be admitted without evidence of additional work beyond the three-year degree.
-In order to be eligible for admission, the students’ three-year programs must be equivalent to and meet the standards of regionally accredited four-year degree programs in the United States.
-International Admissions in the University Center for International Education (UCIE), working with the Graduate School, will make the determination of equivalency according to this policy.
-In general, students who have done at least a year of post-graduate work beyond the three-year bachelor’s degree or students with three-year degrees who did their primary and secondary education in Bologna Process/European Higher Education Area countries will be considered eligible for admission, as will students who have earned bachelor’s degrees from institutions determined to be equivalent to American four-year degree programs.
-The UCIE will maintain a database of the universities that meet their criteria for equivalency screening by using information provided by the World Education Services (WES) or other reputable accreditation sources.
-Students with three-year degrees that are not otherwise judged to be equivalent to regionally accredited four-year degrees in the United States may be eligible for admission if the students complete a minimum of thirty semester hours of additional course work.
-These additional hours should consist of either general education courses or program- specific courses as determined by a graduate program or the Graduate School.
-If it is determined by a program or the Graduate School that students have difficulty with the English language and/or have not met the requirements of Wright Core Element One English Composition, they may be required to take an appropriate combination of English 1010 and/or ENG 1030 and/or English 1010 and 1020 as a part of or in addition to the thirty semester hours.
-Students may be referred to the English Department for diagnostic testing for English deficiencies.
+Admission to graduate school normally requires completion of a four-year baccalaureate degree.
+However, students who have earned a three-year bachelor’s degree may in some cases be eligible for admission to graduate status without evidence of additional work beyond the three-year degree.
+In order to meet admission requirements, three-year programs must meet the standards of regionally accredited four-year degree programs in the United States.
+Wright State International Admissions, working with the Graduate School, will determine equivalency.
+In general, students who have done at least one year of post-graduate work beyond the three-year bachelor’s degree or students with three-year degrees who did their primary and secondary education in Bologna Process/European Higher Education Area countries will be considered eligible for admission, as will students who have earned bachelor’s degrees from institutions determined to meet the standards of regionally accredited four-year degree programs in the United States.
+Students with three-year degrees that do not meet the above criteria may be eligible for admission if the students complete a minimum of thirty semester hours of additional course work as determined by a graduate program or the Graduate School.
+All international students must also meet English proficiency requirements per WSU Policy 5070.3.